 Short-Term Special Classes or Seminars at Centenary: When non-semester special classes are offered by Centenary staff or faculty, students may checkout strict reserve items placed at the Circulation Desk by the instructor.
 A Centenary-issued ID card must be presented to gain access to strict reserve materials.
 Students may use print materials in the open stacks, the coin-operated copier and the vending machines.
 There are no computer or other checkout privileges.

 Special Guests of Administration: Guest cards may be issued to non-Centenary persons with approval of the College Administration.
 Approved guests may use Magale’s print materials in the library and may check out two books at a time upon being issued a guest card.
 Special guests may use the coin-operated copier and the vending machines.
-There are no computer privileges due to institutional licensing agreements with electronic resource vendors.
+Our Special Guests of the Administration have the privilege of checking email and doing research on the two designated computers in Lab C and supervised by the Reference Librarian on duty.
+Some electronic databases do not offer guest permission due to institutional licensing agreements with electronic resource vendors.
 Guests are asked to sign in at the Circulation Desk.

 Student’s Family: Current student’s family members may use print materials in the open stacks, the coin-operated copier and the vending machines.
 There are no computer or checkout privileges.